 Harsha Trust has operated in Odisha since 2002.
-By the year 2018 we have already worked with more than 87871 families to enhance their income by atleast 50% of their existing incomes.
+By the year 2020, we have already worked with 1,80,000 families to enhance their income by atleast 50% of their existing incomes.
 Our vision is to eliminate hunger and malnutrition in the backward pockets of the state, actively supported by the community, other NGO partners, government and corporations.
 Our idea is to place small women farmers who produce our food at the forefront.
 We provide platforms for communities which will address myriad dimensions of rural livelihood , starting from organizing women into SHGs and subsequently village organizations.
-We have 10 Farmer Producer Organizations helping in aggregation of products and thus fetching better prices for both ends of the value chain.
+We have 12 Farmer Producer Organizations helping in the aggregation of products and thus fetching better prices for both ends of the value chain.

 |Some of our key goals are|

 In rural areas of Bissamcuttack block of Rayagada district of Odisha, there is a sizeable opportunity for production of chilli and turmeric.
 Thus Harsha Trust promoted chilli production in Sikarpai village of K.Singhpur block in Rayagada District in a scale.
 Due to the favorable climatic conditions, farmers of the block do chilli cultivation extensively.

 The Story Of Rukuni And Her Family’s Prosperity